 Templates are laid out in a variety of aspect ratios to suit different social media platforms, whether requiring something for desktop viewing, a video for Instagram or something unique for TikTok.
 Each template is customizable, allowing users to change text and upload bespoke imagery.
 Some also offer a juicy content library from which to pick songs, images, and other digital creative content with which to jazz up films you’ve created.

 Not all online video editors have these features though, some are more comprehensive and others a little more streamlined.
 They differ in pricing, too.
 So depending on your needs there may be one editor that stands out above the others.
-That’s why we’ve rounded up the best online video editors of 2021 to help you choose the one that’s right for you.
+That’s why we’ve rounded up the best online video editors available right now to help you choose the one that’s right for you.

-Available on web and mobile, tech behemoth Adobe has created Spark, a simple application that can generate not only graphics, collages, and flyers, but also videos and animations.
-With an emphasis on generating content for social media, Spark has a 30 day free trial and when first accessed provides different options based on your user level and requirements.
+Available on web and mobile, tech behemoth Adobe has created Creative Cloud Express, a simple application that can generate not only graphics, collages, and flyers, but also videos and animations.
+With an emphasis on generating content for social media, Express has a 30 day free trial and when first accessed provides different options based on your user level and requirements.
 Projects are created and stored via the Creative Cloud account you use when signing up and all kinds of videos and animations are there right from the off.
-A useful search bar at the top of the page allows users to sift through 47,000 Spark templates and handy tutorial videos are accessible via the landing page, too.
+A useful search bar at the top of the page allows users to sift through 47,000 templates and handy tutorial videos are accessible via the landing page, too.(opens in new tab)

 Wave.video punches at the higher end of the subscription spectrum with a more costly monthly fee than some other online video editors in this roundup.
 With the free plan you have access to 2 million royalty free video clips and images, and 5 free video embeds.
 However, it does watermark content and limits edits to just 15 seconds.
 Fortunately, the standard plan boosts the video and image library access up to 10 million and allows access up to 200 million paid-for video clips and images.
 The benefit of using this online video editor is that there’s unlimited social media native shares from the site, no matter which plan you’re on.
 And if you need longer edit times, plenty of brand presets, and multiple user logins plus lots more content access then you can opt for the business plan for $48/month.
 All plans include access to an audio library of 300,000 royalty-free audio tracks, too.(opens in new tab)